How to start?

-Prequalifying sessions are open between the events, usually are opening shortly after previous race finishes and are finishing day before the race.
+Prequalifying sessions are open between the events, usually are opening shortly after previous race finishes and are closing the day before the race.
 So there's roughly a 2 week window to set your time there.
-The rules are simple, the drivers with fastest times are going to PLATINUM server, then next batch is going to GOLD, SILVER, BRONZE and so on until all spaces are filled in.
+The rules are simple, the drivers with fastest times are going to the PLATINUM server, then next batch is going to GOLD, SILVER, BRONZE and so on until all spaces are filled in.
 This helps to have closer races based on performance.

 There's a minimum number of valid laps required to successfully go through prequalifying stage (usually 10, but check the event rules as it can be different) and you also have to click the Sign up for race button.
 That second stage is to confirm whether you will be able to participate in the race - your space will be reserved then.
 If you can't race for whatever reason - click Sign out from the race, that way you'll free up the space to somebody else.
-It's not good to book a space and not attend the race.
+It's not good to book a space and not participate in the race.
 Think of others.

 Joining ROS races and prequalifying sessions